kraghunadhareddy/pf-automation/README.md

 - Selenium 4 with smart waits
  - Optional headless mode (uses a temp profile)
  - Debug artifacts (screenshots/HTML) saved to `.artifacts` on timeouts
+ - Post-login navigation: clicks "Schedule", ensures "Filter" is active, and shifts the date by using the two day-step buttons next to the date picker

 ## Prerequisites
 - Windows 10/11